 - Zinc is well-known for its importance in increasing testosterone levels, but little do many people know it actually also reduces the activity of the bodily estrogen receptors and suppresses the aromatase enzyme.

 - Grape seed extract and resveratrol both contain flavonoids from red grapes which can inactivate the aromatase enzyme and greatly reduce the conversion from testosterone to estrogen.

 Lower estrogen mimic chemical exposure - Chemicals that mimic the activity of estrogen are a little known danger hiding in canned foods, plastics, majority of personal care items, some pesticides, and even grocery store receipts.
 These chemicals like BPA, phthlates, parabens, triclosan and triclocarban, and benzophenones can significantly increase estrogen levels and suppress testosterone production.
-And avoiding them is so easy!
+And avoiding the antiandrogens is pretty simple.

 Visit a doctor - I know this isn't what any guy with moobs wants to hear, but visiting a doctor for blood hormone test and MRI check would be advised, since man boobs can be triggered by an endocrine gland tumor that can prove tricky to fix if you don't even know its there.
 Having frequent blood hormone tests also allows you to monitor your progress.